dchapyshev/aspia/source/base/update/README.md

 Release manifest
 ----------------
-`<version>.json` describes one release: what it is, where its files are and what they must hash to.
+`versions/<version>.json` describes one release: what it is, where its files are and what they must hash to.
+It is the same for every channel, so its description is too.

 ```json
 {